-The Hammam Linen 100% Cotton 6-Piece features all the desirable traits of the ideal bath towel set — cozy, soft, absorbent, and also quick-drying.
-During our test period, these towels showed no signs of wear, which bodes well for their long-term durability.
+The Hammam Linen 100% Cotton 6-Piece Set features all the desirable traits of the ideal bath towel set — cozy, soft, absorbent, and also quick-drying.
+These towels showed no signs of wear during our test period, which bodes well for their long-term durability.
 The fibers are shaggy and soft but not so thick that the towel feels heavy; we appreciated the airiness of the lightweight, thin material used.
 The washcloths and hand towels dried our hands without leaving a drop and had no trouble absorbing water off bathroom counters.
 Their ability to dry quickly is a huge plus, especially with frequently used hand towels.
 These perform and feel like a much more costly set, so we were pleasantly surprised by their affordable price tag.

 Though the Hammam set was the fastest drying set we encountered, it did not receive the highest marks in the softness metric.
 Instead, these towels shine as all-around performers, which means that they provide reasonable softness and comfort while also absorbing water with ease and drying quickly.
 The tradeoff for the supremely comfortable, soft-as-a-cloud towel sets is that many of them took much longer to dry than these.